Reasoning Primitives

 Think Tool

 Gives the agent a scratchpad that accumulates reasoning as a numbered chain.
-Unlike a plain "thought recorded" response, the agent sees its full reasoning history on every call — surviving context trimming.
+Unlike a plain "thought recorded" response, the agent sees its full reasoning history on every call, so it survives context trimming.

 Configuration